hanselijahv/book-recommendation-system/README.md

 ## Running the Application

-1. Start the Flask application using Gunicorn:
+1. Start the Flask application using Waitress:
     ```bash
-    gunicorn app:app
+    waitress-serve --listen=localhost:8000 app:app
     ```

-2. Access the application at `http://localhost:5000`
+2. Access the application at `http://localhost:8000`

 ## Usage
 - Enter a book title to receive personalized recommendations.